Skip to content

 Green Forest stream, rustling leaves, gentle brook Light Minimal Wind-down, relaxation, quiet rooms

 The frequency profiles explain the differences you hear.
 White noise distributes energy equally across all frequencies — that flat profile is what makes it sound sharp and hiss-like, and also what makes it the most effective acoustic mask.
 Pink noise reduces energy as frequency rises, creating a warmer, deeper quality.
 Brown noise drops even more steeply, concentrating nearly all its energy in the low end — which is why it sounds like distant thunder rather than rainfall.
 Green noise peaks in the mid-range around 500 Hz, producing a sound profile closest to natural environments like flowing water or wind through trees.
+For a deep dive into the physics behind how auditory masking works, our dedicated guide covers the full science.

 Best Noise Color by Sleep Problem